Transitivity in wreath products with symmetric groups: Wreath products with symmetric groups

 Let $\theta$ be an irreducible character of $A$ and let $K$ be the stabiliser of $\theta$ under the action of $H$.
 Now let $\psi$ be an irreducible character of $K$.
 Then we can define the character $\theta\cdot\psi$ of $A\rtimes K$ by

 Finally, we induce $\theta\cdot\psi$ to a character $\chi_{\theta,\psi}$ of $A\rtimes H$, so that

-We have the following theorem. \begin{theorem}[Serre {\cite[Prop.
-25]{Ser1977}}] With the notation as above, $\chi_{\theta,\psi}$ is an irreducible character of $A\rtimes H$ and every irreducible character of $A\rtimes H$ is of this form.
+We have the following theorem. \begin{theorem}[Serre {\cite[Proposition 25]{Ser1977}}] With the notation as above, $\chi_{\theta,\psi}$ is an irreducible character of $A\rtimes H$ and every irreducible character of $A\rtimes H$ is of this form.
 Moreover, if $\chi_{\theta,\psi}=\chi_{\theta',\psi'}$, then $\psi=\psi'$ and $\theta$ and $\theta'$ are in the same orbit under the action of $H$ on $A'$. \end{theorem}

 We now want to apply Theorem~\ref{thm:irreps_wreath_product} to the group $G \wr S_n = G^n \rtimes S_n$, so we need the characters of $G^n$ and the characters of some subgroups of the symmetric group.
 Since $G$ is abelian, all representations of $G$ are one-dimensional and the group of the corresponding characters of $G$ is isomorphic to $G$ itself.
 We fix an isomorphism $g \mapsto\theta^g$ from $G$ to its character group.
 Then the irreducible characters of $G$ are the characters $\theta^g$ for $g \in G$.
-The characters of $G^n$ are products of characters of $G$.
-Thus, they are indexed by the tuples $(g_1,\ldots,g_n)\in G^n$.
-The irreducible character $\theta^{(g_1,\ldots,g_n)}$ is given by